Factbox: Winners at the Country Music Association awards

-The 47th Country Music Association awards were handed out in a televised ceremony on Wednesday in Nashville, Tennessee.
-Following are a list of winners in key categories given out during the show.
+NASHVILLE Tenn.
+The 48th Country Music Association Awards were handed out in a televised ceremony on Wednesday in Nashville, Tennessee.

 ENTERTAINER OF THE YEAR